Dahkenangnon/flutter_feathersjs.dart/README.md

  :rocket:  **We're are working on the next release of this Project: 🎯 Version 5.0.0*

-👏 I use "We" becauase https://github.com/AurelAgbodoyetin joined me to maintain and make great again this package.

 See our roadmap here: https://github.com/Dahkenangnon/flutter_feathersjs.dart/issues/52

 ------------------